Sunriver, Oregon

 Sunriver is a census-designated place and 3300 acre planned residential and resort community in Deschutes County, Oregon, United States.
-As of the 2010 census it had a population of 1,393.
+As of the 2020 census it had a population of 2,023, an increase from 1,393 in 2010.
 It is part of the Bend Metropolitan Statistical Area, located on the eastern side of the Deschutes River, about 15 mi south of Bend at the base of the Cascade Range.

 Sunriver consists of residential homesites and common areas, recreational facilities, the Sunriver Resort and a commercial development known as The Village at Sunriver.

-The Sunriver Resort Lodge has hotel rooms, banquet facilities, a fine-dining restaurant, and other amenities.
-Sunriver Resort manages four golf courses.
-Two are public (Meadows and Woodlands) and two are private (Caldera and Crosswater, available to guests staying at the resort).
-Sunriver also features the SHARC (Sunriver Homeowners Aquatic and Recreation Center), completed in 2012.